Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: UCQs and CQs

 \begin{proof} (sketch) The upper bound can be obtained as follows.
 Let $\Lmc_\mu$ denote the two-way $\mu$-calculus with simultaneous fixed points, see e.g.\ \cite{vardi1998reasoning} for the conventional two-way $\mu$-calculus and \cite{DBLP:books/el/07/BradfieldS07} for $\mu$-calculi with simultaneous fixed points.
-Given \ELIbot-concepts $C,D$ and an $\ELI_\bot^{\mn{sim}}$-ontology \Omc, one may construct in polynomial time $\Lmc_\mu$-formulas $\varphi_C, \varphi_D, \varphi_\Omc$ such that $\Omc \models^{(\mn{fin})} C \sqsubseteq D$ if and only if $\varphi_O \wedge \varphi_C \wedge \neg \varphi_D$ is (finitely) unsatisfiable .
+Given \ELIbot-concepts $C,D$ and an $\ELI_\bot^{\mn{sim}}$-ontology \Omc, one may construct in polynomial time $\Lmc_\mu$-formulas $\varphi_C, \varphi_D, \varphi_\Omc$ such that $\Omc \models^{(\mn{fin})} C \sqsubseteq D$ if and only if $\varphi_O \wedge \varphi_C \wedge \neg \varphi_D$ is (finitely) unsatisfiable.
 It is folklore that the standard translation of an $\Lmc_\mu$-formula without simultaneous fixed points into a two-way parity automaton given in \cite{vardi1998reasoning} and also used in \cite{bojarnczyk2002two} can be generalized to simultaneous fixed points while remaining in polynomial time.
 It remains to decide emptiness of the resulting automaton, which is possible in \ExpTime both in the unrestricted \cite{vardi1998reasoning} and in the finite case \cite{bojarnczyk2002two}.

 The lower bounds are inherited from subsumption in \ELI, which is \ExpTime complete. \cite{BaaderEtAl-OWLED08DC}.
-Moreover, \ELI enjoys the finite model property regarding subsumption. \end{proof} To complete the proof of Theorem~\ref{thm:ELIrootedUCQinExpTime}, it remains to bridge the gap between Theorems~\ref{thm:ELIsimexptime} and~\ref{thm:ELIsimsubsexptime}.
-The main difference is that $\ELI_\bot^{\mn{sim}}$-query entailment is formulated in terms of ABoxes while there are no ABoxes in the problem of \ELI-subsumption w.r.t.\ $\ELI_\bot^{\mn{sim}}$-ontologies.
+This also covers the finite case since \ELI enjoys the finite model property regarding subsumption. \end{proof} We next prove Theorem~\ref{thm:ELIsimexptime} using Theorem~\ref{thm:ELIsimsubsexptime}, thus completing the proof of .
+Note that $\ELI_\bot^{\mn{sim}}$-query entailment is formulated in terms of ABoxes while there are no ABoxes in the problem of \ELIbot-subsumption w.r.t.\ $\ELI_\bot^{\mn{sim}}$-ontologies.
 It is nevertheless possible to reduce the former to the latter in polynomial time.
 The central idea is to replace ABoxes by their approximations expressed through a simulation quantifier.
 This is summarized by the following lemma. \begin{restatable}{lemma}{finmodontologyfinmodkb} Let $\Lmc \in \{\ELI, \ELIbot\}$, \Amc be an ABox, and \Omc an $\Lmc^{\mn{sim}}_\bot$-ontology.
 Further let $\Omc_\Amc$ be the ontology that contains the following CIs, for all $a \in \mn{ind}(\Amc)$:

 where $u$ is a fresh role name and all $S_{\Amc,a}$ are fresh concept names.
 Then the following hold for all \ELIbot-concepts $C$ and $a \in \mn{ind}(\Amc)$: \begin{enumerate} \item $ \Omc \cup \Omc_\Amc \models^{\mn{fin}} S_{\Amc, a} \sqsubseteq C \ \text{ if and only if }\ \Amc \cup \Omc \models^{\mn{fin}} C(a)$; \item $ \Omc \cup \Omc_\Amc \cup \{C \sqsubseteq \bot\} \models^{\mn{fin}} S_{\Amc, a} \sqsubseteq \bot \text{ for all } a \in \mn{ind}(\Amc) \ \text{ if and only if }\ \Amc \cup \Omc \models^{\mn{fin}} \exists x\, C(x)$. \end{enumerate} and the same is true in the unrestricted case. \end{restatable} We also prove a matching lower bound, by reduction from the complement of AQ entailment in \ELI which is \ExpTime-hard \cite{BaaderEtAl-OWLED08DC}.